Are you and your family at home due to the Coronavirus Quarantine? Here are 25+ boredom busters to liven up your routine.

 I am praying that this health crisis will bring families together.

 Times like these, as difficult as they are for many reasons, can draw your family closer.
+All of this time together can build relationships, improve communication, and be a time for extra fun.

-- You can be peaceful when others are panicking
+- peaceful when others are panicking

 Some of these activities are just fun, some are educational (shhh), and some are helpful for getting some exercise together outside.
 ENJOY the time together as much as you can!